writethedocs/www/docs/conf/prague/2019/news/tickets-cfp-reminder.rst

 Please buy the ticket that best fits your situation.
 Tickets are `on sale now <https://www.writethedocs.org/conf/prague/2019/tickets/>`_.

-Following the success of our swag update last year, your conference ticket will include the new and delightful bags, which were extremely popular last year.
+Following the success of our swag update last year, your conference ticket will include our delightful bags, which were extremely popular last year.
 We will launch print-on-demand t-shirt sales separately soon, stay tuned for updates!

 Call for proposals reminder
 ---------------------------